mfornace/nupack-docs-dev/sources/start.md

 ## Source installation

-For Mac/Linux users, installation of binaries via `pip` is by far the easiest option and is strongly recommended.
+For macOS/Linux users, installation of binaries via `pip` is by far the easiest option and is strongly recommended.
 However, if necessary, NUPACK can be built from source.

 The following are required:

-- C++17 compliant compiler (Clang or AppleClang)
+- C++17 compliant compiler (Clang or AppleClang); note that we do not support GCC or Intel compilers
-- CMake
+- CMake (> 3.10)

-On Mac, it is recommended to use the Clang provided by [Homebrew](https://brew.sh) as it is generally kept more up to date than Apple's builtin version.
+On macOS, it is recommended to use the Clang provided by [Homebrew](https://brew.sh) as it is generally kept more up to date than Apple's builtin version.
 After installing Homebrew, install Clang via `brew install llvm`.
 Then add the flag `-DCMAKE_CXX_COMPILER=/opt/homebrew/opt/llvm/bin/clang++` or `-DCMAKE_CXX_COMPILER=/usr/local/opt/llvm/bin/clang++` to your cmake command (use the one corresponding to where `brew` installed binaries).

 Directions:

-1. On a Mac/Linux system, navigate to the `source` directory within the NUPACK download:
+1. On a macOS/Linux system, navigate to the `source` directory within the NUPACK download:

 ```bash
 cd ~/Downloads/nupack-VERSION/source